sgalizia/sa-2018-landing-page/P00-Intro/content.md

 By the end of this tutorial, you will:

-- build responsive websites using HTML, CSS, and Bootstrap
+- Build responsive websites using HTML, CSS, and Bootstrap
-- learn to use appropriate HTML elements to display content
+- Learn to use appropriate HTML elements to display content
-- style HTML using CSS and Bootstrap
+- Style HTML using CSS and Bootstrap
-- position content with Bootstrap's grid system
+- Position content with Bootstrap's grid system
-- implement Bootstrap components and classes
+- Implement Bootstrap components and classes
-- properly structure HTML to re-create designs and wireframes
+- Properly structure HTML to re-create designs and wireframes

 # If You Get Stuck

 "Sometimes, magic is just someone spending more time on something than anyone else might reasonably expect." - Teller (Penn & Teller)

 Getting stuck when coding (and debugging) is a natural part of the programming process.
 If you find yourself stuck on a problem or lost, pause for a moment and take a breath.
 Maybe take a walk.
-Then retrace your steps (in the tutorial, not the walk.)
-Make sure you've follow each step of the tutorial.
+Then retrace your steps (in the tutorial, not the walk).

+Make sure you follow each step of the tutorial.
 It's easy to make typos or to accidentally skip over important steps.